-Ceremony to confer an honorary doctorate from the University of Montpellier on Jean-Jacques Muyembe
+Ceremony to Award Jean-Jacques Muyembe an Honorary Doctorate from the University of Montpellier

 This Friday, December 9, Philippe Augé, President of the University of Montpellier, will confer the title of Doctor Honoris Causa* from the University of Montpellier upon Jean-Jacques Muyembe.
-The ceremony will take place in the anatomy amphitheater of the University of Montpellier’s Faculty of Medicine starting at 3:00 p.m., in the presence of Éric Delaporte, director of the TransVIHMI international joint unit (UM-Inserm-IRD) and professor of infectious diseases at the University and the Montpellier University Hospital.
-Following the ceremony, the PRISME DRC agreement— Research Platform on Global Health in the Democratic Republic of the Congo”—will be signed at 4:30 p.m. in the presence of the Secretary General of the Ministry of Public Health of the Democratic Republic of the Congo and the Director of ANRS / Emerging Infectious Diseases.
+The ceremony will take place in the anatomy lecture hall of the University of Montpellier’s Faculty of Medicine starting at 3:00 p.m., in the presence of Éric Delaporte, director of the TransVIHMI international joint research unit (UM) and professor of infectious diseases at the University of Montpellier and the Montpellier University Hospital.
+Following the ceremony, at 4:30 p.m., the PRISME DRC agreement— Research Platform on Global Health in the Democratic Republic of the Congo”—will be signed in the presence of the Secretary General of the Ministry of Public Health of the Democratic Republic of the Congo and the Director of ANRS / Emerging Infectious Diseases.

 By invitation only